saltKonstantin/timetracker/readme.md

 - User registration and authentication with hashed passwords
 - Create, read, update, and delete time entries
 - Track time in 15-minute segments or custom durations
+- Weekly timeline view to visualize your time entries
+- Analytics dashboard with charts and statistics
-- Date navigation to view entries from different days
+- Date navigation to view entries from different periods
 - Responsive design that works on desktop and mobile

 ## Technology Stack